-Mix the egg white with the sugar and spices, add in the nuts and berries and evenly coat.
+Mix the egg white with the sugar and spices, add the nuts and berries and evenly coat.
 Line a cookie tray with parchment paper and add a single layer of nuts.
-Cook in a 300 degree oven for 15-20 minutes until golden brown.
+Cook in a 300-degree oven for 15-20 minutes until golden brown.

 Let cool then store in an airtight container or place in nut cups for instant enjoyment.